A3S Docs

 BrowserPool

-BrowserPool manages a single Chrome process with a tab semaphore for concurrency control:
+BrowserPool manages a single browser process (Lightpanda or Chrome) with a tab semaphore for concurrency control:

 use std::sync::Arc;